m1k3d/ztb-site-automation/readme.md

 🧩 Extending Functionality (Future Enhancements)

-The ZTB Site Automation framework is built to evolve with your deployment needs.

 ⚙️ Planned: VRRP Interface and Tracking

 Currently, VRRP is not implemented, but can easily be added using: